jechaviz/anty/README.md

-# Planty
+# Chatbot Template

-Planty is an AI-powered Android and iOS application built with React Native and Expo.
-It leverages the PlantNet API for plant identification, Google Gemini for AI chatbot, Supabase for backend services, and provides a comprehensive plant care & marketplace experience.
+This project is a React Native template for building AI chat applications on Android and iOS.
+It uses Google Gemini for chat functionality and Supabase for authentication and storage.
+The original plant identification and shopping features were removed to serve as a lightweight starting point for multiple chatbot experiences.

 ## Features
-- 🌱 **Plant Identification**: Take a photo of a plant, and the app will identify it using PlantNet API.
-- 🌿 **Plant Health Analysis**: Check if your plant is healthy or has diseases.
-- 🔍 **Explore Plants**: Browse and search for plants with advanced filtering options.
-- 🪴 **Plant Care**: Track and manage your garden with personalized care instructions.
-- 💬 **AI Chatbot**: Ask plant-related questions and receive AI-powered responses.
+- 💬 **AI Chatbot**: Chat with domain‑specific bots.
+Multiple bots can be configured (e.g. parking reservations, room bookings).
+- 🎨 **Configurable Palette**: Colors are defined in `config/colors.js` so the palette can easily be customized.
-- 📱 **Cross-Platform**: Available on both Android and iOS.
+- 📱 **Cross-Platform**: Works on both Android and iOS using Expo.
-- 🔥 **Tech Stack**: Built with React Native, Expo, Supabase for authentication and database, and PlantNet API for plant recognition.
+- 🔥 **Tech Stack**: React Native, Expo and Supabase backend.

 ## Screenshots